lev2pr0/ipwhois/README.md

 ### CSV Limitations:
 - Requires use of CSV files' default comma delimitation
-- Requires column name with IPs and will be prompted for provide; Case sensitive
+- Requires column name with IPs and will be prompted to provide; Case sensitive

 ### TXT Limitation:
 - Requires to be space or line delimited